-Here in our area of the country, it’s time to start thinking about introducing our new dogs to pulling a sled.
+Here in our area of the country, fall is time to start thinking about introducing our new dogs to pulling a sled.
 We use the ELSA kick sled that was originally designed for humans but has been adapted for dogs and works very well.
 (This is not a sponsored post and we do not receive any compensation for writing about this.)

-JoJo is our new dog, an Australian Shepherd.
+JoJo is our youngest dog, an Australian Shepherd.
 She has a good activity level and I feel she will be a good puller.
 Being a fairly small Aussie, she won’t be pulling by herself, but when starting to train a recreational sled dog, I like to begin by working with one dog at a time.
 Even if the dog is already experienced at pulling someone or something, I start that way.

-Traditional dog sledding has developed a negative association with how dogs are treated when being trained, not to mention how the dogs are often treat.
+Traditional dog sledding has developed a negative association with how dogs are treated when being trained, not to mention how the dogs are often treated.
 Many people, mushers included, believe that dogs need to be treated harshly to train them to pull a sled.

 This is simply hogwash.